 If you have assembled the test and not applied urine to the test stick, eject the test stick and start again from step 2.
 If you have taken the test you may have missed the results display time.
 In this case, the result will appear for 1 minute when the Test Stick is ejected from the Digital Reader.

 Do any medical conditions or drugs affect the test?

 Certain medical conditions may adversely affect the reliability of this test for predicting ovulation.
 These include pregnancy, postpartum, post-abortion, polycystic ovary syndrome (PCOS), ovarian cysts, the onset of menopause, and untreated hypothyroidism.
 Some prescription drugs, such as Menotropins for injection (Pergonal5) and Danazol (Danocrine6), may affect the result you see.
 If you are undergoing therapy with Clomiphene citrate (e.g., Clomid7 or Serophene8), please consult your physician for the appropriate time to begin testing.
 Medications containing hCG or LH may affect the test and should not be taken while using this test.
 Women with medically diagnosed fertility problems should consult their physicians before using this product.

 After using oral contraceptive, your cycle may be irregular and may take some time to stabilize again.
 You may wish to wait until you have had two normal periods before starting to use the FIRST RESPONSE™ Daily Digital Ovulation Test.
 Follow your physician’s advice on when to try to become pregnant.

-If the FIRST RESPONSE™ Daily Digital Ovulation Test can predict my most fertile time, why can’t I use it for contraception (birth control)?
+If the FIRST RESPONSE™ Advanced Digital Ovulation Test can determine my most fertile time, why can’t I use it for contraception (birth control)?